A Spot of Trouble

 ‘Yes, you really did.
 Right over there,’ insisted Cap, pointing over to their table.
 On second glance, he noticed HyJean was mouthing something and pointing to a different table where a familiar looking boy was sitting.
 ‘Okay, sorry to bother you.’

 Cap went to the correct table and gave the correct little boy the autograph.
 The boy got very excited and even Cap could see how much it meant to him.
+Although that didn’t mean he wanted to make a habit of doing it.

 Meanwhile in the base, Nelson himself was busy taking his anger and frustration out on an unfortunate punching bag.
 He’d drawn an angry looking face on it that grinned at him as he stood before it.